Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/retrieve-info-for-all-calls.md

 # Retrieve information for all calls

-A Code Snippet that shows how to retrieve information for all calls.
+A code snippet that shows how to retrieve information for all calls.

 ## Example